 - bypass surgery – an operation in which blood flow is redirected around a narrowed area in one or more of your coronary arteries.
 It is also called coronary artery bypass graft surgery (often shortened to CABG)

-Risk factors for coronary heart disease (CHD)
+Risk factors for cardiovascular disease (CVD)

 - smoking – either being a smoker or inhaling other people’s smoke (passive smoking)